saitaiky/notebook/docs/blog/2023-10-27-hello-world.md

 tags: [dairy]
 ---

 Hi, welcome to my blog.
-This page is intended to explain the intension and information of this blog.
+Here's a brief intro.

-## Intention
+## The intention

-I've been writing notes and blogs for different topics that I am interested into like software development, AI, traveling and music in various platforms.
-I do want to have a place to organise these knownledge and thoughts; especially, I have been working as an web engineer and architect for 10 years in 2022.
-The second goal I want to achieve is having a platform that I can use MarkDown to run and deploy without any hosting cost and data schema blinded to a platform.
-Luckily, I found [docusaurus](https://docusaurus.io/) - an amazing product created by Facebook team.
+I've been writing notes and blogs on different topics that I am interested in, for example software development, AI, traveling and music, however they've been scattered across various platforms.
+My goal is to have a centralised places to organise all my knowledge and thoughts, especially since I have been working as a web engineer and architect for 10 years and counting and I struggle to remember everything I come across.

+Coincidentally, I stumbled upon [docusaurus](https://docusaurus.io/) - an amazing product created by Facebook team that allows me to use MarkDown to build and deploy without any hosting cost and data schema binded to a platform.
+This is what the blog is built on.

 <!-- truncate -->

-## Reader
+## The audience

-In this blog, the primary audience is for myself.
+In this blog, the primary audience is myself mainly.
 It serves as a repository for my study notes, reflections, and ideas.
 Our minds are a treasure trove of thoughts and experiences, but human memory is famously fallible.
 To ensure the preservation of knowledge and insights, I've chosen the written word.
-Plus, writing provides the opportunity to revisit and validate what I've learned, and it's a powerful tool for organizing and expressing thoughts coherently.
+Plus, writing provides the opportunity to revisit and validate what I've learned, and it's a powerful tool for organising and expressing thoughts coherently.

 I firmly believe in the idea of taking from society and giving back.
 If the ideas and notes I share here prove valuable to you, please don't hesitate to use and share them.
 I encourage you to retain the authorship information when you do.
 After all, sharing knowledge is one of the most impactful ways to contribute to our collective wisdom.